 Standardizing the approach to effectively track and measure results

-Outcomes must be continuously monitored and re-forecast in response to shifting circumstances.
+Use benefits realization tools to continuously monitor outcomes and re-forecast in response to shifting circumstances.
 Don’t lock benefit estimates up in business cases, never to be reviewed again

 - Establish the process to continually track and re-forecast benefits for each investment (e.g. monthly, by gate etc.)